khanhmdinh/khanhmdinh.github.io/01_End-to-End Azure Databricks Lakehouse – Traffic & Roads Analytics/README.md

 ## 7) Notes
 - In production, replace manual file drops with **ADF** or event‑driven ingestion.
 - All layers are backed by ADLS Gen2 and governed by **Unity Catalog**.

+>This project was built based on what I learned from the course "Azure Databricks end to end project with Unity Catalog CICD" by Shanmukh Sattiraju.
+I made some modifications and added new features to fit my own learning goals.